sylv256/ModdedPE/README.md

 # ModdedPE
-An android applicatiom witch can launch MinecraftPE and load NModPEs.
+An android application witch can launch MinecraftPE and load NModPEs.